iann0036/tf-cfn-provider/docs/providers/packet/ReservedIpBlock.md

 It is only possible to create public IPv4 blocks, with masks from /24 (256 addresses) to /32 (1 address).

-Once IP block is allocated or imported, an address from it can be assigned to device with the `packet_ip_attachment` resource.
+Once IP block is allocated or imported, an address from it can be assigned to device with the `Terraform::Packet::IpAttachment` resource.

 ## Properties

-TBC
+`Facility` - (Required) The facility where to allocate the address block.

+`ProjectId` - (Required) The packet project ID where to allocate the address block.

+`Quantity` - (Required) The number of allocated /32 addresses, a power of 2.

 ## Return Values